zxcv616/outscaled/README.md

 - **XGBoost** for superior gradient boosting performance
 - **Scikit-learn** for machine learning tools
 - **Tailwind CSS** for beautiful styling

-## 📞 Support

-For questions or support, please open an issue on GitHub or contact the development team.

 ---